sgarver/rotu/README.md

 # status
 **alpha**

-**rotu** is currently alpha and will be undergoing many changes.
+During alpha rotu will be undergoing frequent changes.
+Updates may contain breaking changes until rotu's status has been elevated to _beta_.
-Update at your own risk.